lee-lindley/plsql_utilities/README.md

 * Splitting of CSV Strings into Fields
 * Create Zoned Decimal Strings from Numbers
 * A few LOB Utilities
+* A wrapper for DBMS_SQL that handles bulk fetches

 # Content
 1. [install.sql](#installsql)